 We’ll arrange your outing according to your schedule and what the tides and other weather factors are up to.
 In high season (January – May), we’re extremely busy so there may be less flexibility.
 However, no worries – we’ll work with you to make sure you have a memorable experience.

 How many people can I bring?

-I can take up to six to eight people very comfortably.
+I can take up to six people very comfortably.

 What gear, food and beverages should we bring?

 We’ll discuss what you should wear depending on what the weather forecast is for that day.
 I do have a limited supply of jackets.
 Also, plan on bringing along any food or special beverages.
 I will provide cold water and ice.
 We have plenty of space to store items for you.

 Because of the Florida sun, make sure you are adequately covered including a hat or visor.
 And don’t forget your favorite sun screen.